 Thanks to my hippie parents, I was never circumcised, even though I grew up in the Midwest, where circumcision is the de facto norm.
 Because it was slightly unusual where I lived, my sexual partners often asked me what it was like to be uncut.
 The answer, of course, is that I've never known it any other way.
-I couldn't possibly compare my uncut dick to the all-American, clean-cut penis, because I've never had one.
+I couldn't possibly compare my uncut dick with the all-American clean-cut penis, because I've never had one.
 My dick is my dick is my dick—it's always been uncut, and it always will be.

 Since the procedure is typically performed in infancy, there's really no before/after to consider.
 I'll never know how it feels to both have foreskin and lack it, but some more do.
-Though the vast majority of the uncut want to stay that way there's no reason they can't elect to modify their penises as adults—and those men are the only ones who know how being circumcised—compared to being uncircumcised—actually feels.
+Though the vast majority of the uncut want to stay that way, there's no reason they can't elect to modify their penises as adults—and those men are the only ones who know how being circumcised—compared with being uncircumcised—actually feels.

 There are three reasons a man gets circumcised after infancy: for cosmetic reasons, for medical reasons, or as part of a religious rite of passage.
 A Los Angeles–based urologist I spoke with, who performs between 50 and 75 adult circumcisions a year, also said the procedure is occasionally performed for cultural reasons.
 In particular, Filipinos sometimes opt to have their children circumcised at eight or ten, citing tradition, but it is quite rare.

 Adult circumcision is especially common for Jews who grew up in Soviet Russia, where the procedure was forbidden.
 That was the case for Leo, who was cut when he was 13.